 Tangkoko National Park is a huge natural reserve on the northeast tip of Sulawesi island in Indonesia.
 This park covers 21,000 acres of jungle, and there are hundreds of unique animal species living here.

 The best part about Tangkoko is that it’s super easy to visit on a budget, and epic wildlife sightings are practically guaranteed.

 How To Get To Tangkoko National Park

 Fly to Sam Ratulangi International Airport (MDC) in Manado.
-Citilink has connecting flights to this airport from Bali or Singapore, and they have direct flights from Makassar (UPG).
+Citilink has connecting flights to this airport from Singapore, and they now have direct flights from Bali (DPS) and Makassar (UPG).

 Tangkoko National Reserve is in north Sulawesi, about 40 miles (60 km) east of Manado, but it takes about 1.5 to 2 hours to drive there because of the winding jungle roads.
 The good news is that the drive to Tangkoko gives you some incredibly scenic views of jungles and volcanoes.

 Rows of palm trees cover the green hills, and the Mount Tangkoko volcano can be seen stretching up into the clouds.
 It was an absolutely epic Indonesian landscape that made the 2 hour drive seem to go by in just a few minutes.

 If you go to Tangkoko with a driver, the best and cheapest way to do this is to download the Go-Jek or Grab ride hailing apps.
 Either app will work in the Manado area, but Go-Jek is usually cheaper and better.
 I used Grab car for this and the whole process went smoothly.